When applying to participate in the programme students will select their choice of campaign teams:

 Telemetry and Data Readout

-By the end of the campaign participants will become real experts on their specific sensors.
-In addition, they will get an overview of the other sensors and the data collected through the presentations they will have for each other on the last campaign day.
+The students will at the end of the campaign become experts on their specific sensors.
+In addition, they will get an overview of the other sensors through the presentations they will have for each other on the last campaign day.

 From the simulations of the rocket launch, done by some of the sensor experiment students, they are getting important macro scale parameters such as altitude, speed, and acceleration.
 These can be used e.g. as inputs for the post launch analysis is to analyse the differences between simulation and flight and search for possible explanations.